esper-io/dev-docs/docs/home/faq/general.md

 -   What is the difference between Provisioning Template and Compliance Policy?

 Customers often ask us the difference between Provisioning Template and Compliance Policy, which are applied on devices.
 The main and most fundamental difference between Provisioning Template and Compliance Policy is that Provisioning Template is used to apply on devices during provisioning and NEVER after that.
-Compliance Policy, on the other hand, is applied on Esper Managed devices once they have already been provisioned.
+The Compliance Policy, on the other hand, is applied on Esper Managed devices once they have already been provisioned.